Happy New Summer Precious One!

 LIFE REBOOT ON HIATUS UNTIL SEPTEMBER

 My last Life Reboot Program before the fall just ended and I will only be doing private coaching through the summer.
 If you’re interested in the Life Reboot Program in-person in Toronto, mark your calendars.
-I have new programs starting Sept.
-27 and 28 and running for 7 weeks.
+I have new programs starting end of September and running for 7 weeks.

 I’m honored to be one of the “status-quo crushers” featured in Deb Ozarko’s new book Unplug: 26 People Share How They Recharge and Reconnect to Passion, Presence and Purpose